ax-llm/ax/README.md

 Efficient type-safe prompts are auto-generated from a simple signature.
 A prompt signature is made up of a `"task description" inputField:type "field description" -> outputField:type"`.
 The idea behind prompt signatures is based off work done in the "Demonstrate-Search-Predict" paper.

-You can have multiple input and output fields and each field has one of these types `string`, `number`, `boolean`, `json` or a array of any of these eg. `string[]`.
+You can have multiple input and output fields and each field has one of these types `string`, `number`, `boolean`, `json` or an array of any of these eg. `string[]`.
 When a type is not defined it defaults to `string`.
 When the `json` type if used the underlying AI is encouraged to generate correct JSON.

 ## LLMs Supported